Multi-Perspective Issuance Corroboration (MPIC) Arrives

 What Actions Need to be Taken?

-Organizations implementing allowlists and/or blocklists to restrict access to their systems from external IP addresses or ranges will need to ensure any network endpoints which are in-scope for validation checks, allow these checks to be performed from multiple external network locations.
+Most organizations do not need to take any action; however organizations implementing allowlists and/or blocklists to restrict access to their systems from external IP addresses will need to ensure any network endpoints which are in-scope for validation checks will be permitted access.
+In support of this, we have published the list of IP addresses used by MPIC.

 What Products Are Affected by This Change?